KJM1111 – Organic Chemistry I

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-Final written exam (4 hours) counts 100% of the grade.
+- Final written exam (4 hours) which counts 100 % towards the final grade.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: KJM1110 – Organic chemistry I (continued)